TeachBooks/mirror_mude_book/book/modeling/decisions.md

 * Soil systems: we can extract samples of soil but we cannot see or measure the properties of every point in the system.
 * Traffic systems: inputs are too complicated, from weather to human decisions.

+Note that there are also uncertainties regarding the measurement of the observations (you will also learn about this later!).

 **Cases of deterministic systems:**

 Known structures subject to known static or dynamic loads.
-This only happens if the modeler decides that the variability of the system or the loads is low and has very little influence on the model outcome.
 For instance, when we decide to model the response of a building (deformations) under a certain wind load.

-**And what are the consequences?**

-Deterministic models will always produce the same output for a given input, while stochastic models will produce different outputs for a given input: **uncertainty** has a big role!